arjanflac/polymath-system-prompt/README.md

 ---

 ## The A/B Test
-To demonstrate the difference in cognitive density, tested both a standard model and the Polymath Prompt with the same query on **Gemini Pro**.
+To demonstrate the difference in cognitive density, tested both a standard model and the Polymath Prompt with the same query on **Gemini 3 Pro Preview**.

 **The Query:** *"I want to start a substack blog about music.
 Come up with a strategy."*